openemail/openemail-docs-v1/docs/index.md

 - **Domain administrator**: domainadm / openemail
 - **Mailbox**: demo@openemaill.io / openemail

-## **Migrate to openemail at No Cost**
+## **Migrate to Openemail at No Cost**

 We are happy to announce you that you can easily migrate from Zimbra, Microsoft Exchange  or Office 365 hosted email or any other email service without compromising any of those major email and collaboration features like Addressbook, Calendar, Task and Contact sharing, public folders, resource sharing, Microsoft Outlook and Mobile Sync with native ActiveSync protocol.

-## **openemail is Absolutely Free**
+## **Openemail is Absolutely Free**

 You are well aware that email is by far the most widely used business application of the Internet.
 From a single owner business to a large enterprise primarily rely on email as their first line of business communication.
-The intention of this comprehensive free guide is to help you getting **openemail** deployed FREE if you have in house systems engineering skills. openemail is 100% free in terms of software licensing that blocks you from scaling your business.
+The intention of this comprehensive free guide is to help you getting **Openemail deployed free** if you have in house systems engineering skills.
+Openemail is 100% free in terms of software licensing that blocks you from scaling your business.

 ## **Security is Our Priority**

-openemail thinks security is a priority.
-Currently openemail supports almost all DNS based email security features like SPF,DKIM, DMARC etc,
+Openemail thinks that security is a priority.
+Currently Openemail supports almost all DNS based email security features like SPF,DKIM, DMARC etc,

 It is backed by [Rspamd](https://rspamd.com/), a fast, free and open-source spam filtering system where you do not need to make any other investment on spam filtering.

-Integrated [Sanesecurity ClamAV signatures](https://sanesecurity.com/improve-the-detection-rate-up-to-90-of-clamav-antivirus-by-adding-sanesecurity-clamav-signatures/) improve ClamAV detection rate on Macro malware, Javascript malware, Phishing, Spam and other emailed Ransomware.
-This makes free your mails free from viruses and malware without any financial investment.
+Integrated [Sanesecurity ClamAV signatures](https://sanesecurity.com/improve-the-detection-rate-up-to-90-of-clamav-antivirus-by-adding-sanesecurity-clamav-signatures/) will improve ClamAV detection rate on Macro malware, Javascript malware, Phishing, Spam and other emailed Ransomware upto 90%.
+This makes your emails free from viruses and malware without an additional financial investment.

-openemail supports two-factor authentication for web UI making it more secure in web based administration
+**Openemail supports two-factor authentication** for Web UI making it more secure when using web based administration

 ## **Per User Spam Filtering**

-You can fine grain openemail's spam filtering backend per email box basis by making it is the most flexible in spam managing.
+You can fine grain Openemail's spam filtering backend per email box basis by making it is the most flexible in spam managing.

 ## **Backup and Restore**

-openemail has provided you  all required tools for backup and restoring helping administrators to  have goodnight sleep and enjoy their holidays.
+Openemail has provided you  all required tools for backing up and restoring by helping administrators to  have goodnight sleep and enjoy their holidays.
 You can sync your backup to your own FTP server or any other public cloud storage like Amazon S3, Google Bucket or any other.

 ## **Domain Based Administration with Two-Factor Authentication**

-openemail supports multiple domains in a single installation with domain based administration making the delegation of administration is breezy, easy, and secure.
+Openemail supports multiple domains in a single installation with domain based administration making the delegation of administration is breezy, easy, and secure.

 ## **Web UI Feature Overview**